 Moving is a ton of work.
-It’s also a lot of fun, which can sometimes make us forget about safety.
+It’s also a lot of fun, sometimes making us forget about safety.
 Serious injuries can happen to you or someone helping you to move.
 Using the right techniques and equipment makes for a safe, stress-free move!

-It’s important to take a moving safety class so that you can know what steps to take when moving large or heavy items.
+It’s important to take a moving safety class to know what steps to take when moving large or heavy items.
 The best way is through an accredited school or association that teaches classroom training sessions on how to use equipment such as dollies and hand trucks safely, as well as lifting techniques for larger objects like appliances and desks.

 Get in shape